mobxjs/mobx-state-tree/README.md

 #### Action listeners versus middleware

 The difference between action listeners and middleware is: Middleware can intercept the action that is about to be invoked, modify arguments, return types etc. Action listeners cannot intercept, and are only notified.
-Action listeners receive the action arguments in a serializable format, while middleware receive the raw arguments. (`onAction` is actually just a built-in middleware)
+Action listeners receive the action arguments in a serializable format, while middleware receives the raw arguments. (`onAction` is actually just a built-in middleware)

 For more details on creating middleware, see the [docs](docs/middleware.md)